 At Beacon CARE Fertility we offer a Fertility Treatment Assessment to look at some of these key issues, hopefully at an early stage when any problems found can be investigated in detail and acted on, (we know from experience that many patients wait too long to seek specialist help).

 Female Fertility Assessment

 Anti – Mullerian Hormone (AMH) or ovarian reserve test.
 This can be helpful for women to try to work out how much fertile time they have left, particularly because more and more women are leaving it later to start a family.
 Women have a fixed number of eggs that decline with age.
 The AMH test is helpful in indicating the number of eggs a woman has left and therefore, her fertility potential.

-Ultrasound scan (Pelvic assessment Scan) An assessment of your uterus and ovaries by ultrasound scan.
+Pre-Treatment (Vaginal) Ultrasound Scan.
+An assessment of your uterus and ovaries by ultrasound scan.
 This is not meant to be diagnostic, however, if abnormalities are noted, further diagnostic testing will be required.

 Additional Female Fertility Assessment

 Fertility infection screening.
 A test for Chlamydia will be carried out – this infection can cause severe damage to the reproductive system leading to damage in the fallopian tubes (the tubes that allow the eggs to swim to your womb each month), causing them to become narrowed or blocked.
 It is extremely important if infection is present that it is diagnosed and treated as quickly as possible.

 Please let reception know if you wish to have either of these tests carried out at the time of your appointment, and the cost will be advised.